Air Lease Corp.

 This hits the bulk of revenue tied to leasing, not some side business.

-funding costs squeeze the spread
+Funding costs squeeze the spread

 This model works because borrowing costs sit below lease returns.
 With $19.7B of total debt and $17.9B of long-term debt, higher funding costs do not stay theoretical for long.